OpenChain-Project/Automotive-WG/2024-09-10-workshop-agenda.md

 		- *by Masato Endo, Toyota*
 - **13:35: Government Regulations / Activity Impacting the Automotive Supply Chain**
 	- 13:35: 'How OpenChain standards can help manage the United States Executive Order, NTIA Minimum Requirements, CRA and more'
+	- 13:40: 'The OpenChain SBOM Study Group - Rationale and Relevance'
+	- 13:45: 'The OpenChain AI Study Group - Rationale and Relevance'
 		- *by Shane Coughlan, OpenChain Project*
 	- 13:55: 'The current EU approach to support the Open Source collaboration in the European Automotive Industry'
 		- *by  Detlef Zerfowski, ETAS*